prat1950/prat1950/README.md

 I am pursuing a B.Tech at Vellore Institute of Technology, Vellore in Computer Science and Engineering.
 Currently, I am interning as a Software Engineer Intern in Web Development at Metaplore.

+Additionally, I'm an upcoming Summer Software Intern at Marvell, Bangalore.

 **Past Projects**
 - Using NLP to build a sustainability rater for a Client